 Background 2.jpg

-Case Studies – Future-Proof Homes Across London & the UK
+Case Studies — Future-Proof Homes Across London

-• 60% reduction in overall carbon emissions.
+• 60% reduction in overall carbon emissions across the development

 55 Victoria Street, SW1 from Alchemi Group, Stiff + Trevillion and Studio L, London

-• WRAS-approved taps and water-saving fixtures.
+• WRAS-approved water-saving taps and fixtures

-• A-rated appliances throughout.
+• A-rated appliances specified across all apartments

 Leinster Square, W2 by Alchemi Group, Studio L London and Tate Hindle architects